Climate change questions

 Natural absorption simply can’t keep up with the rate of carbon dioxide emission.
 Then, carbon dioxide’s long residence time means that it continues to build up, increasing the effect it has on global temperatures.

-This graph shows the rising level of carbon dioxide in our atmosphere since 1960, measured by the Mauna Loa Observatory in Hawaii.
+This graph shows the rising level of carbon dioxide in our atmosphere since 1960.

 Yes, the effect of rising carbon dioxide on global temperatures reduces as concentration increases.
 We call this a logarithmic relationship, which happens because there is a saturation effect and it becomes increasingly difficult for carbon dioxide to influence the climate.